stephenbensley/Tensity/README.md

 ### Dependencies

-The app depends on one Swift Packages (developed by me): [UtiliKit](https://github.com/stephenbensley/UtiliKit).
-This should be resolved automatically when you open and build the project.
+The app depends on a [Swift Package](https://www.swift.org/packages/): [UtiliKit](https://github.com/stephenbensley/UtiliKit) (also developed by me).
+This dependency should be resolved automatically when you open and build the project.

 ### Targets